harrykhlo/rugby_club/README.md

   - Birthday.

 - Route of Member Update Personal Detail Page
-  The member page is at /member/update of the site.
+  The member page is at /member/update?memberid=`<member id>` of the site.
+The member id from the member page is required to be given in the form of a GET request.

 ## Admin page